qemacs/qemacs/qe-manual.md

 Return the updated path length.

 Note: truncation cannot be detected reliably

+### `int byte_quote(char *dest, int size, unsigned char c);`

+Encode a byte as a source code escape sequence

+* argument `dest` a valid pointer to an array of bytes

+* argument `size` the length of the destination array

+* argument `c` a byte value to encode as source

+Return the number of bytes produced in the destination array, not counting the null terminator

 ### `void canonicalize_path(char *buf, int buf_size, const char *path);`